-- Project Management.
-Periodically, our customers have urgent needs that fall outside the scope of an MSP arrangement and require a more focused effort to place staff within a very short window.
-For example, as healthcare systems continue to upgrade their electronic medical records or encounter a labor disruption, we can provide comprehensive project management, a deployment of a full staffing plan, and ultimately an organized volume of quality healthcare professionals during the process so that our customers may continue to deliver quality care. - Retained and Contingent Search.
-Similar to RPO, we seek to identify and place candidates in full-time roles with our customers, across clinical and executive or administrative functions.
-These services are offered for specific roles and depending on the customer's needs will be contracted either on a retainer basis, with guaranteed fees or a contingent basis, which has a success fee once the placement has occurred. - Other Services.
-Though not a material part of our business, we offer customers other value-added services such as Internal Resource Pool Consulting & Development (IRP), Optimal Workforce Solutions (OWS), and a SaaS-based proprietary vendor-neutral platform, IntellifyTM.
-These services seek to augment our customer's capabilities with managing, supplementing and outsourcing aspects of their internal processes of managing their workforce.
+- comprehensive project management, deployment of a full staffing plan, and ultimately an organized volume of quality healthcare professionals during the process so that customers may continue to deliver quality care. - Executive and Contingent Search.
+Similar to RPO, we seek to identify and place candidates in full-time roles, across clinical, executive, or administrative functions.
+These services are offered for specific roles and are contracted on a contingent basis, which has a success fee once placement has occurred. - Other Services.
+We offer other value-added services such as Internal Resource Pool (IRP) Consulting & Development, Optimal Workforce Solutions (OWS), and Data Aggregation Services (DAS).
+These services seek to augment our customer's capabilities with managing, supplementing, and outsourcing aspects of their internal processes of managing their workforce.
+DAS provides healthcare systems with bill rate transparency and can be embedded within Intellify® or offered on a stand-alone basis.